aljazsim/dev-environment/Templates/NPM package/Readme.md

 `npm login`

-and type in your credentials.
+and enter your NPM account credentials.
 Then publish the package by running:

 `npm publish`